electric-sql/electric/website/docs/api/http.md

 ### Live mode

-Once a client is up-to-date, it can switch to live mode to receive real-time updates, by making requests with `live=true`, an `offset` and a shape `handle`, e.g.:
+Once a client is up-to-date (i.e.: has recieved a `frontier` control message), it can switch to live mode to receive real-time updates, by making requests with `live=true`, an `offset` and a shape `handle`, e.g.:

 ```sh
 curl -i 'http://localhost:3000/v1/shape?table=foo&live=true&handle=3833821-1721812114261&offset=0_0'